jesse-gonzalez/cloud-native-calm/README.md

 1. Provision Primary Calm and Karbon "Main" Environment using the following command:

+> WARNING: The `make bootstrap-kalm-all` target / scripts `WILL` attempt to `DELETE ALL EXISTING` apps, blueprints, endpoints, runbooks and marketplace items `ON EACH RUN`, so `RUN WITH CAUTION!!!`.

   `make bootstrap-kalm-all ENVIRONMENT=kalm-main-{hpoc_id}`
   > For Example: `make bootstrap-kalm-all ENVIRONMENT=kalm-main-11-2`